NishantSinghh/citrus-samples-xml/README.md

 different integration test scenarios.
 The projects are executable with Maven and should give you a detailed picture how Citrus testing works.

+This repository uses the XML DSL and configuration in Citrus.
+In case you are a Java developer you can also use the Java DSL and configuration notation.
+The samples using Java can be found in [samples-java][5].

 Overview
 ---------